Business Entities & Transactions

 Band 1 Ranked Nevada Business Law and Transactional Attorneys

 Our Business Entities & Transactions Practice Group attorneys offer extensive experience in all areas of corporate law, business contracts, and commercial transactions.
 The Practice Group is rated in the highest Tier 1 category in Best Law Firms for its Nevada business law and transactional law expertise in Reno and Las Vegas.
 The team is also ranked in the highest Band 1 category in Chambers USA: America’s Leading Lawyers for Business.
+In the 2024 edition of The Best Lawyers in America, McDonald Carano celebrated our sixth “Lawyer of the Year” award in Corporate Law.

 We also advise on the formation, governance and operation of corporations, limited liability companies, partnerships, business trusts and other statutory entities.
 We represent shareholders, directors, partners, members and managers involved in all types of commercial transactions, including contract review, drafting and negotiation.
 Our Nevada business lawyers understand and provide perspective on a broad range of industries and specialized market segments: healthcare, mining, energy, gaming, tourism, real estate, construction, manufacturing, retail and professional services, and many others.